-Answer: Since shifting to delivering counselling online, I’ve discovered many people prefer it.
+Answer: Since delivering counselling online, I’ve discovered some people prefer it.
 Some find it easier to talk about difficult subjects without the intensity of being in the room with me.
 Some just like the comfort of being in their own space for therapy.

 Question: Is zoom secure?

-Answer: Yes – it’s a secure platform and it’s my software for delivering safe and secure online couples counselling.
+Answer: Yes – it’s a secure platform and it’s my preferred way of delivering safe and secure online couples counselling.

 Question: Do you charge the same for online therapy as for face to face?